Volunteering helped me get my job

-Local mum of two, Ludmila Novosjolova, 39 has been involved on a volunteering basis with Better Start Bradford for over three years as one of our Community Board Members.
-She would always bring her youngest daughter Liliana to Board Meetings and sessions, from being a small baby, which was always a wonderful reminder of why we do the job we do and that our programme is built upon babies, families and community involvement.
+Local mum of two, Ludmila Novosjolova, 39, has been a volunteer Community Board Member with us for over three years.
+She would always bring her youngest daughter Liliana to Board meetings and sessions, from being a small baby, which was always a wonderful reminder of why we do the job we do and that our programme is built upon babies, families and community involvement.

-We were absolutely delighted when Ludmila recently applied and successfully got appointed as one of our Neighbourhood Engagement Workers.
+We were absolutely delighted when Ludmila was appointed as one of our Neighbourhood Engagement Workers.
 We know that we have got another community ‘diamond’ on our team.

 I have been involved with Better Start Bradford from the very beginning, before they were successful in getting The National Lottery Community Fund funding.
 I used to go to workshops at SHINE in West Bowling, when they were in the process of applying for the funding, to input into the planning and the needs of local parents.
 I was absolutely thrilled when Bradford was one of the five projects to receive the A Better Start grants.
 In fact, me and my eldest daughter (who was 18 months at the time), are on the celebratory photograph in the Telegraph and Argus when the funding was awarded.